 Why image Windows Server 2012 (R2)?

-How to image Windows Server 2012 using Windows Server Backup?
+Create Windows Server 2012 image backup using Windows Server Backup

 The first solution that comes into your mind might be a built-in backup tool in Windows Server 2012, Windows Server Backup.
 Well, there is no ready-made backup function in Server 2012, so you need to add it first.
-To get start, you’ll first need to install Windows Backup Role.
-To do so, use the Add Roles and Features Wizard in Windows Server 2012 to add the Windows Backup role.
+To get started, you’ll first need to install Windows Backup Role using the Add Roles and Features Wizard in Windows Server 2012.

-Once added, open Server Manager and then click on the Tools menu, selecting Windows Server Backup and install it.
-Then go “Local Backup"-> "Backup Schedule" (backup once is available)-> "Select Backup Configuration"-> "Specify Backup Time" (once a day, more than once a day)-> "Specify Destination Type" - > "Confirmation”.
+Once added, open Server Manager, click on the Tools menu, select Windows Server Backup, and install it.
+Then go to "Local Backup"-> "Backup Schedule" (backup once is available)-> "Select Backup Configuration"-> "Specify Backup Time" (once a day, more than once a day)-> "Specify Destination Type" - > "Confirmation."

 After setting the personal configurations, you can start to backup.
 Please note that if you choose "back up to a shared network folder", you have to input the location and offer administrator information when necessary.